gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideRequestFactory.md

 ## Conclusion

-RequestFactory is the heart of the new &quot;Bindery&quot; features in GWT 2.1.
+RequestFactory is the heart of the new "Bindery" features in GWT 2.1.
 In future articles, we'll look at integration with cell widgets, Editors, the event bus, and Activities and Places.